Eternal Poison

 Eternal Poison, released in Japan as Poison Pink (ポイズンピンク, Poizun Pinku), is a turn-based tactical role-playing game developed mainly by Flight-Plan, published and produced by Banpresto for the PlayStation 2.
 The game is a dark fantasy RPG where the player must catch and collect demons called Majin, these monsters can then be used as fellow party members or taken back to the base for other customizations.

 Plot

 Eternal Poison begins in the Kingdom of Valdia where the demonic realm of Besek has suddenly appeared.
 This realm is home to demons called the Majin who have captured Valdia's Princess.
-The King of Valdia then issues a decree for her rescue which brings upon numerous adventurers of dissimilar intentions, the story of game is told from multiple perspectives of five key parties as they journey their way through the realm of Besek to rescue the princess.
+The King of Valdia then issues a decree for her rescue which brings upon numerous adventurers of dissimilar intentions, the story is told from the perspectives of five key parties as they journey through the realm of Besek to rescue the princess.

 Release

 The game was released November 11, 2008 in North America by Atlus as a two-disc set, which includes a soundtrack CD featuring selected tracks.